notteddydev/reimagined_lamp/README.md

 ### ToDo (AddressBook)

-- Add "archived" logic for addresses, emails, and phone numbers.
-Do not show these on vcard, and use strikethrough styling on them in detail views.
-- Maybe more effort that it's worth, but attach vcard to email / sms / whatsapp message
 - Add copy link to WalletAddress.address in contact-detail
 - Add copy link to Address in address-detail and contact-detail
 - Add type (home, work, etc.) to email, address, phonenumber and apply to vcard